WL-Biol185-ShinyProjects/march-madness-predictor/README.md

 2. Add descriptions to each pannel
 3. Edit the graph for distance traveled and include overarching aggregate distance traveled vs. win graph
 4. Include a button to download the data

+Notes as of 11/28

+What is left:
+1. Figure out button for download data
+2. Work on visual aesthetics of the app

+Note: The points that have been removed from 11/27 to 11/28 have been completed